yorbenlodema/EEG-Pype/README.md

 We have added support for MNE's ICALabel functionality, helping the user along by providing predictions of what type of activity the independent components correspond to (i.e., different types of artifacts or brain activity).
 This prediction is based on a machine learning model, and the prediction is accompanied by a prediciton certainty percentage.
 See also their [website](https://mne.tools/mne-icalabel/stable/index.html).

+Instead of running the main preprocessing module (i.e, eeg_processing_script.py) from an IDE like Spyder, there is also the option to run the script directly from the command line, in the same way as EEG-Pype's quantitative analysis module is run (see below in the **Quantitative analysis module** section for an explanation on how to do this).
+This is what we normally do since IDE's like Spyder can sometimes interfere with some plotting or

-If the program glitches or stops working, we found that it works best to stop the Python process, for instance by clicking the red stop button or restarting the kernel in Spyder IDE or similar.
+If the program glitches or stops working, we found that it works best to stop the Python process, for instance by clicking the red stop button or restarting the kernel in Spyder IDE or by stopping execution of the script in the Terminal or Command Prompt.

 When using Spyder IDE to run the program, initially Spyder can prompt the user that it does not have the spyder-kernels module.
 Please follow the instructions provided in the console.

 It is possible to change the underlying Python code (however, this is mostly unnecessary).
 Of the two main scripts, eeg_processing_script.py and eeg_processing_settings.py, the latter is the easiest to modify.
 Here, you can for instance rather easily change the standard output filter frequency bands (like delta, theta etc.).
 Note however, that it is currently not possible to increase or decrease the number of bands that the output is filtered in.
 In some IDE's, or with certain setups, it can also be necessary to change the matplotlib backend, for instance from TkAgg to Qt5Agg in the beginning of the settings script.

-If running the main preprocessing module (i.e, eeg_processing_script.py) from an IDE like Spyder does not work, there is also the option to run the script directly from the command line, in the same way as EEG-Pype's quantitative analysis module is run (see below in the **Quantitative analysis module** section for an explanation on how to do this).

 When loading EEG files, the software includes a channel name correction feature.
 This helps when your EEG files have channel names that don't exactly match the expected montage (e.g., channels prefixed with "EEG" or having different capitalization), even though recognition of channel names is necessary for correct montage application.
 The interface shows you the current channel names versus the expected names for your chosen montage, and allows you to use find/replace to correct them.
 These corrections are then applied to each file separately.
 This way, there is a check for each file to see whether the channel names match the MNE montage.